dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/220_Covering_Spaces.md

 The universal cover of $T = S^1 \cross S^1$ is $\tilde X =\RR \cross \RR$.
 The fiber above the base point contains every point on the integer lattice $\ZZ \cross \ZZ = \pi_1(T) = \text{Aut}(\tilde X)$
 :::

-:::{.theorem title="Maps into contractible spaces are nullhomotopic"}
+:::{.theorem title="Maps into contractible spaces are always nullhomotopic"}
 If $X$ is contractible, every map $f: Y \into X$ is nullhomotopic.
 :::